reddvid/my-hugo-site/content/post/2021/03/zipcodeph-ios/index.md

 You can check the blog posts here for the download links:
 <br/>
-<a href="/zipcodeph-android-dark-mode/">ZIP Code PH for Android gets Dark Mode
+<a class="link" href="/zipcodeph-android-dark-mode/">ZIP Code PH for Android gets Dark Mode
 </a>
 <br/>
-<a href="/zipcodeph-new-ui/">ZIP Code PH Gets Refreshed UI</a>
+<a class="link" href="/zipcodeph-new-ui/">ZIP Code PH Gets Refreshed UI</a>